 "What about Momma and Papa?"

-"They can come, too," and as if on cue they walked into the kitchen together.
+"They can come, too," and as I said it they both walked into the kitchen together.

 "What happened?"
 Kate's mom asked.